marcuskwan/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+ReactJS is a JavaScript library for building user interfaces.
+Using hooks (useState and useEffect which are methods from the React library), we can store data in a functional component with state, pass it down to other components via the props attribute using JSX (html-looking code that interacts with a virtual dom, which then updates the most recent changes to the actual dom in a more efficient way), and we can also fetch data within the useEffect method, which forces our page to rerender based on the arguments we give useEffect
 - [ ] What does it mean to _think_ in react?
+It means thinking about building User Interfaces, or about websites in terms of components
 - [ ] Describe state.
+state used to refer to the current state (data within the state object).
+I think now a better way of framing it would be the state of a variable before any interactions occur via button clicks or submits
 - [ ] Describe props.
+props is an attribute we pass thru to child components, we can pass down functions and data from our main component which is mainly doing a fetch call to an API

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? by useEffect for props, or the function you defined when calling useState for state.
+I think side effects are anything that affects an area outside the scope of the function.
+E.g. a fetch call, a console log ? , code that reassigns or resets a variable's value outside its closure.
+Pure functions take in arguments and return a single pure value every time.
+Side effects are generally effects that are everything else that aren't of this goal.
 ## Project Set Up

 Follow these steps to set up and work on your project: